What is a Wrinkle?

 For wrinkling of the face (brow, eyelids, crow’s feet, 11-lines, lip wrinkles, cheek wrinkles), CO2 laser resurfacing is the gold standard.
-This means that in the hands of an experienced Surgeon, CO2 laser resurfacing will produce the most consistent, satisfying results.
-Since the early 1990’s, Dr. Schneider has performed CO2 laser resurfacing on over 2000 patients.
-In fact, Dr. Schneider’s treated patients have come from across North America, Europe, South America, and Asia for his services.
-CO2 laser resurfacing also works very well for minimizing acne scarring.
+This means that in the hands of an experienced Surgeon, this procedure will produce the most consistent, satisfying results.
+Since the early 1990’s, Dr. Schneider has performed CO2 laser resurfacing on over 3000 patients.

-CO2 Laser resurfacing allows for precise controlled penetration that increases dermal collagen, decreases irregular skin pigmentation, shrinks the skin, and thus dramatically decreases wrinkling and/or scarring.
-Thus a treatment will not only tighten the skin of the face, nose and eyes, it will eliminate brown spots, and remove wrinkles.
+CO2 laser resurfacing allows for precise controlled penetration that increases dermal collagen, decreases irregular skin pigmentation, shrinks the skin, and thus dramatically decreases wrinkling and/or scarring.
+This treatment will not only tighten the skin of the face, nose and eyes, but it will also eliminate brown spots and remove wrinkles.
 Dr. Schneider has seen excellent results in his patients lasting over 15 years.

 CO2 Laser Resurfacing Procedure

-The CO2 laser resurfacing procedure is performed with the patient sedated and takes approximately one hour to perform in our AAAHC certified surgery center.
+CO2 laser resurfacing is performed with a twilight anesthesia and takes about 1 hour to perform in our AAAHC certified surgery center.
 As Dr. Schneider passes the laser over the skin, the outer layer of the skin is removed.
 The same thing happens to the skin when you scrape your knee or have a friction burn.
-Next the laser is passed over the skin a second time and you can literally see the skin shrink as the laser touches an area.
+Next, the laser is passed over the skin a second time and you can literally see the skin shrink as the laser touches an area.
 Additional passes may be necessary depending upon the depth of the wrinkle and the area being treated.
-This is where the Plastic Surgeons experience is crucial.
+This is where the Plastic Surgeon’s experience is crucial.

-At the conclusion of the CO2 laser resurfacing procedure, a thin layer of vaseline is applied to the skin and this seals the nerve endings and provides a moisture barrier so that the patient is comfortable.
-It takes approximately 10 days for full healing to occur and during that time, patients will clean their skin and apply vaseline, several times a day.
+At the conclusion of the procedure, a thin layer of vaseline is applied to the skin.
+This seals the nerve endings and provides a moisture barrier so that the patient is comfortable.
+It takes approximately 10 days for full healing to occur.
+During that time, patients will clean their skin and apply vaseline several times a day.

 Is CO2 Laser Resurfacing Right for You?

-CO2 Laser Resurfacing is a very significant step for patient’s who are bothered by facial wrinkles.
-We do not take the treatment lightly and spend an exhaustive amount of time with our laser patients both before their treatment, so that they understand what the healing process is like, and afterwards to make sure they have a beautiful result.
-Dr. Schneider is referred many patients whom have undergone less than satisfactory results for secondary treatment.
-Often times physicians who aren’t well experienced and well trained in wrinkle removal will either not use an effective enough treatment for the patient, or they did not realize they were being over aggressive and have caused permanent damage to the skin.
-Trust an expert.
-Call us in Fort Myers so that we can provide you with the necessary CO2 Laser Resurfacing information and a complimentary consultation.
+CO2 Laser Resurfacing is a very significant step for patients who are bothered by facial wrinkles.
+We do not take the treatment lightly, and we spend an exhaustive amount of time with our laser patients both before their treatment, so that they understand what the healing process is like, and afterward to make sure they have a beautiful result.